-Source: City of Albuquerque Annual Comprehensive Financial Report for year ended June 30, 2022.
+Source: City of Albuquerque Annual Comprehensive Financial Report for year ended June 30, 2023 except for Presbyterian, which was adjusted to reflect only those Presbyterian employees located in Albuquerque.

 Historical Employment by Sector

 The following table describes by industry sector the estimated nonagricultural wage and salary employment for the Albuquerque MSA during the past ten years.